dheerajram13/ddos-detection/README.md

   python3 toplogy create_ddos_traffic.py
 ```

-# This will create the FlowStatsfile.csv with normal and ddos traffic

-# This command provides the execute permission for the run script
+This command provides the execute permission for the run script
 ```bash
  chmod +x ./run.sh
 ```
-# To run the script
+To run the script

 ```bash
  ./run.sh
 ```
 Type 1 for running the controller

-# Once the controller starts running
+Once the controller starts running
 Open another terminal and run the script again
 ```bash
  ./run.sh
 ```
 Type 2 for running the mininet topology
-# For creating normal traffic
+For creating normal traffic
 ```bash
  xterm h1_1
  xterm h1_2